sbl-sdsc/mmtf-pyspark/README.md

 # Demos
 To try out our jupyter notebook demos without installing PySpark, please click on the binder icon and navigate to the /demos folder (An example data analysis notebook, "DataAnalysisWithDataFrameExample", can be found in the main directory).

-*myBinder is still using python 3.5, might face some errors with Strings.
-Problems will be fixed as soon as the new patch is released*

 It can a few minutes for Binder to setup the environment.

  [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/sbl-sdsc/mmtf-pyspark/master)